microsoft/UniPrompt/README.md

 1. **Update the Config File**

    Modify the `config/dataset_name.json` file as per your use case.
+   If you are using an internal endpoint, make sure to set `api_type` to `azure`, `api_base` to your endpoint URL and `api_version` in your dataset config file.
+If you are using an OpenAI endpoint, then just set api_type to `oai`.

    The configuration includes the following parameters:
    ```json
    {
       "dataset_path": "dataset/ethos.jsonl",